Here’s my Crumbl Cookies Franchise Review, includes cost, detailed information about the concept and more.

 Marketing Fee: 2%

 What Makes Crumbl® Cookies Unique?
+High-Quality Ingredients and Their Baking Process

-Crumbl’s menu boasts over 200 unique flavors, and the selection changes on a weekly basis.
+Finally, Crumbl’s menu boasts over 200 unique flavors, and the selection changes on a weekly basis.
 According to their website, doing that encourages customers to return to try new flavors.

-For example, as I was writing this, someone in my family just asked me “what are their cookies of the week?”
+Interestingly enough, as I was writing this, someone in my family just asked me “what are their cookies of the week?”
 That’s a good sign that their marketing works.

 Role Of The Franchisee In The Operation Of The Business